Xbox-Homebrew/SDLPoP/doc/Readme.txt

 UWP SDLPoP
 ======

-An open-source port of Prince of Persia, based on the disassembly of the DOS version, extended with new features.
+An open-source port of Prince of Persia to Xbox One and Series consoles via UWP, based on the disassembly of the DOS version, extended with new features.

 Links
 -----